e1miran/Now-Playing-Serato/docs/quickstart.rst

 #.
 Download the appropriate binary:

-   * Latest release:
+   * Latest stable release:

+     * :stabledownloadlink:`macos12_arm` for Apple silicon processors running Monterey or higher
+     * :stabledownloadlink:`macos11_intel` for Intel x86 processors running Big Sur or higher
+     * :stabledownloadlink:`windows` for Intel x86 or AMD Ryzen processors running Windows 10 or higher

+   * Latest preview release (if available):

-     * :lasttagdownloadlink:`macos12_arm` for Apple silicon processors running Monterey or higher
+     * :rcdownloadlink:`macos12_arm` for Apple silicon processors running Monterey or higher
-     * :lasttagdownloadlink:`macos11_intel` for Intel x86 processors running Big Sur or higher
+     * :rcdownloadlink:`macos11_intel` for Intel x86 processors running Big Sur or higher
-     * :lasttagdownloadlink:`windows` for Intel x86 or AMD Ryzen processors running Windows 10 or higher
+     * :rcdownloadlink:`windows` for Intel x86 or AMD Ryzen processors running Windows 10 or higher

    * or see `All Releases <https://github.com/whatsnowplaying/whats-now-playing/releases/>`_
    * Also of interest, the current `Bug List <https://github.com/whatsnowplaying/whats-now-playing/issues?q=is%3Aissue+is%3Aopen+label%3Abug+sort%3Aupdated-desc>`_